DeborahAdedigba/Soligence_2/README.md

 ## License

-[Include your chosen license here]
+GNU GENERAL PUBLIC LICENSE

 ## Contact

-For any queries regarding this project, please contact [Your Name] at [Your Email].
+For any queries regarding this project, please contact Deborah Adedigba at debbydawn16@gmail.com.

-## Acknowledgements

-This project was developed as part of the Applied AI in Business course (COM 724) at Solent University.